aoijs/documentation/functions/usdargscheck.md

----
-description: Creates a condition depending in the amount of args required.
----

 # $argsCheck

 This function will check if the condition is met between the desired number of arguments and the number of arguments that are actually in the user's message.